Chandu7569/Databricks-Training/Week-1/README.md

-# SQL Practice - Basic to Window Functions
+# SQL Practice - Overall week objective

 This repository contains SQL queries from basic concepts to window functions using a College Management System database.